shader-slang/shader-slang.github.io/docs/reflection-api.md

     unsigned space = parameter->getBindingSpace(category)
                    + parameter->getOffset(SLANG_PARAMETER_CATEGORY_SUB_ELEMENT_REGISTER_SPACE);
 ```

-The example above shows that the application using HLSL will get the resource type information as "category", the binding index as "index", and the space index as "space".
-For the application using Vulkan, "category" will be always `slang::ParameterCategory::DescriptorTableSlot`.
+The example above shows that the application using HLSL will get the resource type information as `category`, the binding index as `index`, and the space index as `space`.
+For the application using Vulkan, `category` will always be `slang::ParameterCategory::DescriptorTableSlot`.

-### Iterating Mixed category
+### Iterating Mixed Category
-As for a more complex example, Slang can put multiple resource types in a single `struct` like the following,
+As for a more complex example, Slang can put multiple resource types in a single `struct` like the following:

 ```hlsl
 struct SimpleMaterial
 {